 Before you come for tutoring, do the parts you can independently first.
 You might surprise yourself with your ability—but even if you can't get far, trying will still help you identify where you struggle most and what specific issues you would like a tutor to help you overcome.
 This way, you can make the most of your time with the tutor.
 Also remember to gather all of your supplies: your class assignment, textbooks, notes, paper, pencils, and anything else you may need.
 Finally, to help you focus and to show respect for your tutor's time, please silence your phone—or if you must deal with an urgent matter mid-session, please excuse yourself and take care of calls and texting outside the tutoring area.

 Rimmer's Academic Support Services offers drop-in tutoring for free to students and public alike—though HutchCC students will have priority when we are busy.
 These services do not require an appointment.
 Simply drop by the tutoring areas during the times posted on our Tutoring Services Summary.
 This summary also lists the subjects available for the current semester.

 All tutors can assist with general study skills, regardless of the subject.
 If you need subject-specific help, however, and we do not offer a drop-in service for that subject at a time when you can attend, then during the fall and spring semesters, HutchCC students (but not the public) can request an individual tutoring appointment.
-If our tutors cannot assist with your course or at the times you have available, we can help you consult your instructor, department head, or Rimmer about alternative assistance.
+If our tutors cannot assist with your course or at the times you have available, we can help you consult your instructor or department head about alternative assistance.